april19ai/psymol/README.md

 - `class0`, `class1`, `class2` -- possibly empty columns representing one or more class names for the molecule from PsychonautWiki
 - `smiles` -- the SMILES molecule description.

-Please see the _Methods_, below for how we currated this dataset.
+Please see the _Methods_, below for how we curated this dataset.

 ---